rsksmart/RSKIPs/IPs/RSKIP244.md

 # **Abstract**

 This RSKIP proposes reduced the gas cost when creating short storage cells and removing storage reimbursements.
-Reimbursements can be maintained if this RSKIP is implemented jointly with RSKIPxxx.
+Reimbursements can be maintained if this RSKIP is implemented jointly with RSKIP243.